bshurikan/Beni-BandcampPlayer/README.md

 **Please Note**
 - Documentation is still improving
-- This app has now received a decent amount of testing so it should be pretty stable but you may still encounter bugs, please feel free to report any issues or suggestions.
+- This app has received a considerable amount of testing so it should be pretty stable but you may still encounter bugs, please feel free to report any issues or suggestions.
 Issues can usually be resolved by loading another url, restarting the app, or if you're really stuck renaming or deleting settings.json and it's Backup folder, and/or the Playlists folder.

 **Windows SmartScreen Warning**
 - When you open the app for the first time, Windows might say: "Windows protected your PC"